Bureau of Aging and Disability Resources

 The Office for Physical Disabilities and Independent Living administers public programs and services that aim to improve the quality of life of Wisconsin’s citizens living with disabilities, with an emphasis on those with physical disabilities.

 The Office for Resource Center Development (ORCD) is the state office that partners with ADRCs throughout Wisconsin.
 ORCD is comprised of staff with expertise in resource center operation, finances, and policy development.
 ORCD ensures that ADRCs provide services in accordance with federal and state law.
-The offices develops program policies, provides technical assistance, and trains resource center staff.
-In its work with ADRCs, ORCD directs various programs and services that benefit older adults and individuals with disabilities, including: information and assistance counseling, disability benefit specialist services, long term care enrollment counseling, and options counseling.
+The office develops program policies, provides technical assistance, and trains resource center staff.
+In its work with ADRCs, ORCD directs various programs and services that benefit older adults and individuals with disabilities, including information and assistance counseling, disability benefit specialist services, long term care enrollment counseling, and options counseling.

 Glossary